jeremytammik/forgefader/README.md

  - `npm start`      *(builds client on the fly and run server)*

- - open [http://localhost:3000](http://localhost:3000) in your favorite browser
+ - open [http://localhost:3000](http://localhost:3000) in your favourite browser

 In **production**, the client requires a build step, so run: